Products of consecutive integers with unusual anatomy: Introduction

-\begin{proof} For (i), see (the $r=0$ case of) \cite[(1.7)]{ivic}, which in fact gives a more precise expansion on the $o(1)$ error term; for the convenience of the reader also we give a more self-contained proof in \Cref{notation-sec}, where we also establish (ii).
+see \Cref{fig-bad}.
+For the convenience of the reader also we give a more self-contained proof of part (i) in \Cref{notation-sec}, where we also establish (ii).
+See also \Cref{fig-bad}.
 In \cite[p.
-345]{erdos-graham} the exponent $\sqrt{2}$ was incorrectly reported as $1$ as an ``old result of one of the authors''; but in the later paper \cite[p.73]{eg} by the same authors, this exponent $1$ was replaced with an unspecified constant $c$.
+345]{erdos-graham} the exponent $\sqrt{2}$ was incorrectly reported as $1$ as an ``old result of one of the authors''; but in the later paper \cite[p.
+73]{eg} by the same authors, this exponent $1$ was replaced with an unspecified constant $c$.
 See also \cite{ivic-2} for a discussion of some other related results with incorrectly reported constants. \end{proof}

 The first few elements of ${\mathcal B}$ are

 (\href{https://oeis.org/A388654}{OEIS A388654}).
 As one can see from this (or \Cref{fig-cumulative}), this set is very similar to ${\mathcal B}^1$, but contains a few more elements; for instance, if $p$ is an odd prime, then $\{p^2-1,p^2\}$ can be checked to be bad, and hence $p^2-1$ will lie in ${\mathcal B}$, though it is unlikely to lie in ${\mathcal B}^1$.
 The first few elements of ${\mathcal B}$ that do not lie in ${\mathcal B}^1$ are